Overview

 Relationship with CSRF protection

-In Laravel 13, thePreventRequestForgery middleware now performs origin verification using the Sec-Fetch-Site header as the first step of CSRF protection.
-This package allows you to leverage fetch metadata headers at a finer granularity to further strengthen your application’s security.
+In Laravel 13, thePreventRequestForgery middleware now uses the Sec-Fetch-Site header for origin validation as the first step in CSRF protection.
+This package lets you apply Fetch Metadata headers at a finer grain to further harden your application.

-For the latest information, see the GitHub repository.
+For the latest updates, see the GitHub repository.